tatukoski/Evade/README.txt

 What is Evade?
 A survival-based game.
-Survive to accumulate as much points as possible.
+Stay inside the safe-zone to accumulate as much points as possible.

-Current features:

-Working Game Loop
-Highly complicated menu-system
-Movement (WASD)
-Different enemy types & spawn system
-Power-ups and a generator for them
-Some sounds & music

 Instructions:
 Download the files and run the Evade.jar.